ferdikoomen/openapi-typescript-codegen/CONTRIBUTING.md

 ## Submitting a Pull Request

-1. Make your changes in a new git branch: `git checkout -b my-fix-branch master`
+1. Make your changes in a new git branch: `git checkout -b my-fix-branch main`
 2. Create your patch or feature
 3. Ensure the builds work by running: `npm run build`
 4. Ensure the tests will pass by running: `npm run test`